tibales1/fintech_homework/fintech_case_study.md

 * The company started as land-use consulting firm and then grew into one of the large software mapping companies.

-* The company is funded mostly through selling digital mapping software.
+* This private company is funded mostly through selling digital mapping software.

 ## Business Activities:

 * The company can use the location, amount, and type of event of to look for fraud.

-* Their customers that use this technology solution are law enforcement and financial institutions.
+* Their customers that use this technology solution are insurance companies, law enforcement, and financial institutions.
 The unfair advantage     is that through the use of their in house spatial algorithms tied to fast datastores then can find fraud or alert a client to potential fraud.

 * To do this they are using Hadoop